0x4248/notebook/source/content/01 Areas/Linux/Linux.md

 Here are the main Linux distributions (not including the many derivatives):
 - **Debian**: A distribution that is known for its stability and security.
-- **Arch Linux**: A distribution that is known for its simplicity and customizability.
+- **Arch Linux**: A distribution that is known for its simplicity and customisability.
 - **Fedora**: A distribution that is known for its cutting-edge software.
 - **Slackware**: A distribution that is known for its simplicity and stability.
-- **Gentoo**: A distribution that is known for its customizability and performance.
+- **Gentoo**: A distribution that is known for its customisability and performance.

 ***
 ## See also